Chart Color Schemes

 Harkness has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 23 projects that could impact this region.
-Notable projects include Hopkins Road Level Crossing Removal - Truganina, Harkness Memorial Park, Western Freeway Upgrade (Melton to Caroline Springs), and Little Creek Estate.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 23 projects that may affect the region.
+Notable projects include Hopkins Road Level Crossing Removal in Truganina, Harkness Memorial Park, Western Freeway Upgrade from Melton to Caroline Springs, and Little Creek Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.